ngm/ApleT/docs/dotnet-webapp-productlines.rst

 **********************************
-.NET Web Application Product Lines
+.NET web application product lines
 **********************************

 This page is currently a general dumping ground for various